Kids Drawing Is Making Something Out of Nothing

 … to this in 2020, at age 11:

 Most grown-ups believe that the most valuable tools our children can pick up are reading and writing, whereas drawing is often regarded as a leisure activity—a nice skill to have, but not really important.
+Children’s art is in fact really important for their development.

-Our experience watching YB’s drawing journey, however, suggests that drawing hasn’t just been some cool party trick or idle hobby—it’s served as an important form of glue that connects all the different aspects of her learning.
+Our experience watching YB’s drawing journey, however, suggests that this kid’s drawing hasn’t just been some cool party trick or idle hobby—it’s served as an important form of glue that connects all the different aspects of her learning.

 With YB’s permission, I have: